Posted by Allison Grant, December 10, 2018 (last updated on October 22, 2019)

 Did you know that, on average, between 5-20% of people in the United States get the flu each year?
 That’s roughly 16 to 64 million people.
-According to the Centers for Disease Control and Prevention, about 200 thousand of those people are hospitalized due to complications from the flu, while between 3 and 49 thousand flu-related deaths occur.
+According to the Centers for Disease Control and Prevention, about 959,000 of those people are hospitalized due to complications from the flu, while over 70,000 flu-related deaths occur.
 Those numbers show just how important it is to take flu season seriously.

 As with any other type of illness, prevention is the best protection.
 With the 2019-2020 flu season approaching full swing, now is the time to start planning ahead for how you’ll keep yourself and your family safe and healthy.
 Keep reading to find out what the flu is, the pros and cons of getting the flu shot, how the vaccine works, and where you can get your annual flu shot.

 What is the flu?

 If you begin to notice symptoms like sneezing, coughing, and congestion, you may wonder if you have a common cold or the flu.
 Since both are contagious viral infections, it can be easy to confuse the two.
 However, learning to identify the difference is important because unmonitored, the flu can turn into a more severe illness like pneumonia or bronchitis.

 The influenza virus affects the lung, nose, and throat, and can be spread from skin to skin contact, exposure to a contaminated surface, through saliva, or by airborne respiratory droplets (expelled into the air when an infected person coughs or sneezes).